Navid200/xDrip/docs/Updates.md

 ## Update xDrip

 You will need to update xDrip manually.
-There is an automatic check for updates that is explinaed below.
+There is an automatic check for updates that is explained below.
 How you can verify an update is also explained below.

 You can download the latest stable version from "Latest" [here](https://github.com/NightscoutFoundation/xDrip/).
 You can download the nightly builds (least tested but more recent), from "Releases" [here](https://github.com/NightscoutFoundation/xDrip/).